akinovak/cryptobazaar-impl/README.md

 To setup Rust, please follow the [official installation instructions](https://www.rust-lang.org/tools/install).

+## Tests

+To run the Cryptobazaar tests, execute `cargo test` in the root folder.

 ## Benchmarks

 There are six different microbenchmarks in total, namely for the computation of the four validity proofs, the AV protocol, and the results vector.

-To replicate the microbenchmarks provided in Table 1 of the paper, execute `./run-benchmarks.sh`.
+To replicate the microbenchmarks provided in Table 1 of the paper, execute `./run-benchmarks.sh` in the root folder.